 “When I put out an offer for a client, I’m making it clear that we need to close on that date,” says Mark Pires, a Realtor with Berkshire Hathaway HomeServices in New Canaan, Connecticut.
 “If that date doesn’t work we may have to find another opportunity.
 Making sure you can close on the same date is a huge part of negotiating our terms.”

 5. Have a backup plan

-No matter how carefully you’ve planned to buy and sell homes at the same time, the transactions might not go through according to schedule — and one of them might fall through completely.
+No matter how carefully you’ve planned your transactions, they still might not happen on schedule — and one or both of them might fall through completely.
 If you have contingencies in your contract, you should be able to reschedule the closings accordingly or walk away with minimal financial pain.

 If not, you may need a backup plan.
 Here are some options: